YELLO-belly/ogg-winmm/README.md

+# What is it?

+ogg-winmm is a CD-audio emulator implemented using a winmm.dll wrapper file.
+It is useful for old games that used cdaudio tracks for music playback.
+The wrapper allows music to be played from the hard drive instead of the CD.
+It is also useful in fixing various issues that the mcicda driver has starting with Windows Vista.
+This includes broken track repeats and various other smaller issues.

+<sub>There is also the [cdaudio-winmm](https://github.com/YELLO-belly/cdaudio-winmm) project which concentrates on only fixing the various mcicda issues while still maintaining playback from the CD:<sub>

 # Usage:

 Place the *winmm.dll* in the main game folder.
 (Do not put it into a system folder it is just a wrapper!)